- Calendar

 It also encourages people to think about equal rights for all American citizens.

-You might like to read about Rosa Parks Day next.
+You might enjoy reading about Rosa Parks Day next.

 Date: Monday, 17 January 2028